riscv-non-isa/riscv-arch-test/README.md

 For more information on riscvOVPsim look here: [riscv-ovpsim/README.md](riscv-ovpsim/README.md) and here: [riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf](riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf).

-As we create the RISCV.org compliance test suite, the Imperas developed _riscvOVPsim_ compliance simulator is included as part of this GitHub repository.
-For more information please contact info@ovpworld.org or info@imperas.com.

 ### Running Instruction Functional Coverage with riscvOVPsim

 As you develop tests you can measure their coverage with the built-in features of riscvOVPsim.
 Please see chapter 9 in the [riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf](riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf) for full details.